Photodetachment energy of negative hydrogen ions: Theory

-We conclude our corrections with the final contribution $E^{(4)}\sim\alpha^{6}mc^{2}$, comprising second-order relativistic and QED effects, previously considered in Refs. \cite{Pachucki2006,KorobovYelkhovsky2001,Yelkhovsky2001}.
+We next consider the contribution $E^{(4)}\sim\alpha^{6}mc^{2}$, comprising second-order relativistic and QED effects, previously considered in Refs. \cite{Pachucki2006,KorobovYelkhovsky2001,Yelkhovsky2001}.
 As in the helium case, preliminary estimates show that this correction is overwhelmingly dominated by the effective Hamiltonian \cite[Eq.
-(2.56)]{Pachucki2006} \cite[Eqs.
+(2.56)]{Pachucki2006}\cite[Eqs.
 (33 and 34)]{Yelkhovsky2001}

 c.f.
 Eq. (\ref{eq:E4r1}), originating from one-loop radiative corrections.
-This contribution is evaluated using infinite-mass expectation values of the Dirac deltas (non-recoil), since the corresponding hydrogenic $E^{(4)}$ corrections in Eqs. (\ref{eq:E4rel}, \ref{eq:E4r1}, and \ref{eq:E4r2}) also neglect recoil.
-This ensures both parts of the photodetachment energy are treated consistently.
 At the present level of precision, recoil effects are negligible.
-The remaining components of $H^{(4)}$ are numerically insignificant, and higher-order corrections ($H^{(5)}$ and beyond) are expected to be minor.
+The sum of the remaining components of $H^{(4)}$ is numerically insignificant (see \cite{Pachucki2006}), and higher-order corrections ($H^{(5)}$ and beyond) are expected to be minor.
 We therefore assign, very conservatively, an ultimate uncertainty equal to one third of the shift induced by $H_{R_{1}}^{(4)}$, which we take as the ultimate error on the ground-state energy of the anion and, consequently, on its photodetachment energy.